zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 ## Docker

 The last thing I want to bring here is a little philosophical.
-Most likely we'll all going to use Docker these days this way or another.
+Most likely we'll all going to use Docker these days, that way or another.
 Does it mean that some of the mechanism above are redundant and we can decide not to make use of them?

 My feeling is that it is a good thing to have all above mechanisms and also Docker.
-Each mechnism help us "wrap" our development/deployment software in another layer of "trust".
+Each mechnism helps us to "wrap" and "isolate" our development / deployment software in another layer of "trust".
 Each helps us achieve reproducability and reliability.

-When you have a Docker image, the image may have some Python functionality before you join with your softare, tools, and processes.
+When you have a Docker image, the image may have some Python functionality before you join with your software, tools, and processes.
 By introducing a Python virtual environment, you know that your code shall be happy, while the other things that happen in the containers are as the designer of the image / container wanted.

 You can give someone a Docker image, in which you've already installed the right Python packages and other dependencies.
-Then this user can run a container with your software and never worry about git repositories, Python packages, versions, dependencies, etc. But you as the maintainer of the code, will most likely need to go from time to time and create a new version of the Docker image, and there you will be probably happier if you have the mechanisms above to keep your sanity.
+Then this user can run a container with your software and never worry about git repositories, Python packages, versions, dependencies, etc.
+You as the maintainer of the code, will most likely need from time to time to create a new version of the Docker image, and there you will be probably happier if you have the mechanisms above to keep your sanity.